dodozhang21/oriental/readme.txt

 version 1.2.0 – Making the theme compatible with wp 2.7.
 And sorry I no longer wish to support IE 6.
 If this theme doesn’t look good in IE 6, use a different one.
 And seriously everyone need to move off the evil IE 6. version 1.2.1 – Made the theme a bit more backward compatible. version 1.3.0 – Made compatible with wordpress version 3.5.1.
 Fixed some bugs viewed under the latest versions of the browers.
 Added responsive web styling.
-Added support for wordpress 3 menu. version 1.3.9 - Updated screenshot and the sidebar background image
+Added support for wordpress 3 menu. version 1.3.10 - Updated screenshot and the sidebar background image, fixed site title

 --------------------------------------------------------------------------------
 For support: